-* Avoid- Try and avoid things like alcohol, caffeine, and drugs.
+Try and avoid things like alcohol, caffeine, and drugs.
 If you don’t want to be kept up at night and have bad maniacal experiences then cut back or cut out sodas and coffee especially too close to bedtime.
-And drugs and alcohol may have affects on how your medications work and this can trigger a mood episode so be careful.
+And drugs and alcohol may have effects on how your medications work and this can trigger a mood episode so be careful.

-* Stress- This is the big one.
+This is the big one.
 Stress is a killer and you need to avoid it like the plague.
 It’s the most influential factor when it comes to your moods and especially if your blood sugars are out of whack.
-Have your friends and family help you in any way possible to reduce your stress levels.
-Try some relaxation exercises such as visualization, meditation, and yoga.
-This helps tremendously!

 The bottom line with any supplements or anything to do with your health and any changes that you are making should be discussed with your doctor.